-Digital history, done creatively
+Digital humanities, done creatively

 We’re not afraid of small budgets, and excited to highlight overlooked lessons from people of color.
 Inquire how we might help you communicate your passion.

 That a-ha moment can go home with your audience

 Our first project rediscovers the meticulous record-keeping of Monroe Nathan Work.
 It is the most thorough map of the reign of lynching in the USA from 1834–1968.
 This lesson is 100% free, now and forever:

 Join our mailing list to be the first to know what’s coming next!
 (But we’re library people – we won’t email a lot.)